 Concerned about vickys extremely close attachment and need of them, her parents hoped that her being at nursery would encourage more independence in their daughter.

-" Vicky is very demanding, she wants me and my attention all the time so i baby wear and breastfeed on demand but i do feel touched out at times, I don't resent vickys need of me but i do think she needs to be a bit more independent," I’m worried we have inadvertently created a monster.
-At bedtimes when she’s tired we rock her to sleep, we have to wait at least 30 mins before we can put her down, if she stirs or wakes and realises we have put her down she screams and cries and gets louder and louder til we get her and then takes a very long time to calm, then she fights sleep or flinches and opens her eyes if we move as she is terrified we are going to put her down.
+" Vicky is very demanding, she wants me and my attention all the time so i baby wear and breastfeed on demand.
+I do feel touched out at times, I don't resent vicky's need of me but i would like for her to be a bit more independent.
+I’m worried we've inadvertently created a bit of a diva.
+When she’s tired we rock her to sleep, we have to wait at least 30 mins before we can put her down, if she stirs or wakes and realises we have put her down she screams and cries and gets louder and louder til we get her and then takes a very long time to calm, then she fights sleep or flinches and opens her eyes if we move as she is terrified we are going to put her down.

 In the mornings she's usually very grumpy as she is such a restless sleeper and again has to be in my arms even at meal times.
-Whenever i do need to put Vicky down, she will scream the whole time until i’m finished what I'm doing and pick her up again.
-I need to be able to get her to sleep on her own but how do we do this without massive tantrums or hours of crying.
-Vicky cries for every little thing so I’m used to the tears but i'm not happy to leave her to cry by herself but rocking her to sleep isn’t working any more.
+Whenever i do need to put Vicky down, she screams until i’m finished what I'm doing and pick her up again.
+I'd like to be able to get her to sleep on her own but i dont want hours of crying.
+Vicky cries for every thing so we are used to tears but i'm not happy to leave her to cry by herself."

-As i mentioned before I wasn’t working with vicky's mum as a night client she was one of my babies when i ran the baby room and she became my key child because she didn’t really take to anyone else at the nursery.
-Vicky & I became firm friends and formed a real bond but she was as precious & adorable as she was demanding. so i understood what mum meant when she felt touched out Vicky was a joy and after 8 weeks at nursery despite having difficulty initially, She’d learnt how to play more independently but always needed her prefered grown up ( myself or my co worker) to be close by in the background in case she needed us, you would often see her playing and then periodically looking around to see where I was & if she couldn't see you she’d cry out til I either appeared or she heard my voice.
+I wasn’t working with vicky's mum as a night client, she was one of my charges during my time managing a baby room, she became my key child as she had setttled into nursery with me primarily and was most calm when with me, she didn’t take to anyone else at the nursery other than myself and the 3 other baby room team members.
+I must admit i was very fond of Vicky, & i became quite protective of her during her settling in period as she really struggled being seperated from her mum at first.She was as precious & adorable as she was demanding, so i quickly understood what mum meant when she felt touched out.
+Vicky with time adjusted well to nursery and after 8 weeks at nursery despite having difficulty initially, She’d learnt how to play more & more independently but always needed her prefered grown up ( myself or my co worker) to be close by in the background in case she needed us, you would often see her playing and then periodically looking around to see where I was & if she couldn't see me she’d cry out til I either appeared or she heard my voice.

 Nap Time at Nursery